-However, rumours of instability have surrounded the Nissan account since Renault, which owns a 37% stake in the manufacturer, pooled its pan-European media into Carat in 2000.
-Speculation had intensified following the Carat group's resignation of Peugeot-Citroen's £185m media account, covering the UK, Germany, Belgium and Denmark in July 2001.
+However, rumours of instability have surrounded the Nissan account since Renault, which owns a 37 per cent stake in the manufacturer, pooled its pan-European media into Carat in 2000.
+Speculation had intensified following the Carat group's resignation of Peugeot-Citroen's £185 million media account, covering the UK, Germany, Belgium and Denmark in July 2001.
 However, a heavily rumoured reorganisation of Nissan's pan-European media into the network failed to materialise.

-OMD subsequently pitched for the £500m pan-European PSA business, picking up the account in the UK, Germany, Switzerland and Hungary to complement its Italian business.
+OMD subsequently pitched for the £500 million pan-European PSA business, picking up the account in the UK, Germany, Switzerland and Hungary to complement its Italian business.
 Media Planning Group retained the Spanish and French accounts.

 Creative for the Nissan account is handled by OMD's fellow Omnicom network, TBWA.
 A specialised TBWA.OMD network was created to house the media business when OMD was appointed in 2000.
 The consolidation of creative and media was a part of Nissan's then chief operating officer Carlos Ghosn's "revival plan", which called for a simplification of all the company's global suppliers as part of a cost-cutting operation.